Benefit concert: Benefit concerts and para-social interaction

 As media events, benefit concerts are widely broadcast and seen by millions of people.
 (The Live Aid charity concert in 1985, for example, was seen by an estimated 1.5 billion viewers worldwide.)
 However, this mass dissemination is only one of the factors that contribute to the success of benefit concerts.
 The people who send the message for collective action are essential to a benefit concert's effectiveness.

 Dayan and Katz suggest that media events are an expression of a "neo-romantic desire for heroic action", meaning that media events produce leaders who inspire collective action with belief in the "power of the people" to change the world.
 Benefit concerts, therefore, have the potential to raise enormous sums of money for a cause because of the para-social interaction that occurs between the performing celebrities (the leaders) and the spectating fans (the people).

 Dan Laughey describes para-social interaction as "the apparent familiarity between media personalities and audiences".
 Seeing a favourite celebrity support a cause can influence fans to support the same cause—not because the cause is significant to the fans, but because it seems significant to the artist.
 To feel connected to a celebrity, fans are likely to participate in activities the celebrity considers important.
 For example, if a benefit concert starred unknown musicians performing songs for unknown people in Africa, the incentive for viewers to donate would be minimal.
 Bob Geldof, the founder of Live Aid, is aware of the need of familiarity and para-social interaction on behalf of the viewer.
 When criticised for not inviting enough African performers to play at Live Aid (of which the main purpose was famine relief for Africa), Geldof commented that only popular musicians were invited to play at the show because unfamiliar artists would cause viewers to lose interest and "switch off".
 In seeing the familiar face of their beloved artist on stage endorsing a cause, fans feel more compelled to support the cause.

 Criticisms

 Criticisms against benefit concerts go further than just criticizing the intentions of the celebrities involved.
-Some argue that benefit concerts are a wrong response for tragedies because the atmosphere involved on them is hardly one of mourning.
+Some argue that benefit concerts are a wrong response for tragedies because the atmosphere involved on them is not one of mourning.
 Further criticism comes from those who argue that Geldofism turns celebrities into the only legitimate spokespeople for a cause, robbing the NGOs of the possibilities to speak up for a cause.

-Notable examples

-In chronological order, beginning with the earliest date:

-The Foundling Hospital Anthem (1749) and annual performances of Messiah (1749–59)

-Staged by the composer George Frideric Handel in support of the Foundling Hospital, a children's charity in London.